acasadoquijada/planos-y-centellas/README.md

 ### Architecture

-The application is made of 1 activity and several fragment following the single Activity pattern.
-For the navigation between them the Navigation Component is used.
+The application contains 1 activity and some fragments, following the single Activity pattern.
+For the app navigation the Navigation Component is used.

 The architecture selected is Model-View-ViewModel (MVVM).
-There is only a ViewModel (HomeViewModel) instance shared by all the Fragments.This ViewModel uses a Repository class (Repository) to obtain the data.
+There is a ViewModel (HomeViewModel) instance shared by all the Fragments.
+This ViewModel uses a Repository class (Repository) to obtain the data.
 Equally, the Repository class uses a Provider class in order to achieve the required data.

+In addition to this, there is a second ViewModel (PlayerViewModel) that handles all the operations related to the media player in order to reproduce the episodes.

 This is a clear implementation of the MVVM patter as it can be seeing [here](https://developer.android.com/jetpack/guide)